 The best Art Nouveau buildings are:

-CASA GASSIOT – In Carrer Sant Rafael, Olot.
+CASA GASSIOT—In Carrer Sant Rafael, Olot.

-SOLA- MORALES HOUSE – In the Firal (market place) of Olot, in 2000 was included in the European Art Nouveau Route;
+SOLA- MORALES HOUSE—In the Firal (marketplace) of Olot, in 2000, was included in the European Art Nouveau Route;

-GAIETA-VILA HOUSE – Also in the Firal of Olot, it’s an eye-catching colorful building.
+GAIETA-VILA HOUSE—Also in the Firal of Olot, it’s an eye-catching, colorful building.

-MAS LA RIBA – In L’Hostalnou, in La Vall de Bianya.
+MAS LA RIBA—In L’Hostalnou, in La Vall de Bianya.

-Other notable pieces are the Casa de la Coromina and the altar piece and entrance door of the Romanesque church of San Salvador de Bianya.
+Other notable pieces are the Casa de la Coromina and the altarpiece and entrance door of the Romanesque church of San Salvador de Bianya.

 Romanesque Churches and Hermitages

-La Garrotxa is packed with Romanesque churches and hermitages.
-These are churches built in a very simple, functional style that started appearing in the 10th century, and they all have in common the thick walls, the curved ceiling, the tiny windows and the layout that follows that of the Latin cross.
-Romanesque churches are often in the countryside, or in what appears to be the middle of nowhere.
+They all share the thick walls, curved ceilings, tiny windows, and layout that follows the Latin cross.
+Romanesque churches are often in the countryside or in what appears to be the middle of nowhere.

 TIP: If you are particularly interested in visiting one or more Romanesque churches in La Garrotxa, get in touch with the tourism office beforehand and look for the person who has the keys.

-If you are particularly keen on Romanesque churches, there is a dedicated route, but whether you follow it or not you are bound to see many.
+If you are particularly keen on Romanesque churches, there is a dedicated route, but whether you follow it or not, you are bound to see many.
 Here are the nicest ones:

-SANTA MARGARIDA DE SACOT – The church was built at the center of the crater of Volcano Santa Margarida, and – like many others in La Garrotxa – was destroyed during the earthquakes of 1427-1428, and eventually rebuilt in 1865.
+SANTA MARGARIDA DE SACOT—The church was built at the center of the crater of Volcano Santa Margarida and – like many others in La Garrotxa – was destroyed during the earthquakes of 1427-1428 and eventually rebuilt in 1865.

-SANTI FRUCTUOSI DE URSINIANO and SANCTUARI DEL ARCS – Both of them are beautifully kept and isolated, but, as many other Romanesque churches in La Garrotxa, closed.
+SANTI FRUCTUOSI DE URSINIANO and SANCTUARI DEL ARCS—Both of them are beautifully kept and isolated, but, as many other Romanesque churches in La Garrotxa, closed.

-SANTA MARGARIDA DE BIANYA – Located next to a. beautiful boutique hotel from whose rooms there are splendid views of the Pyrenees.
+SANTA MARGARIDA DE BIANYA—Located next to a. beautiful boutique hotel from whose rooms there are splendid views of the Pyrenees.

-SANT MIQUEL DE PINEDA – The former rectory (the house where the priest used to live) has been restored and is now a cozy bed and breakfast.
+SANT MIQUEL DE PINEDA—The former rectory (the house where the priest used to live) has been restored and is now a cozy bed and breakfast.

 Volcanoes